 Campus shuttle bus

-During term-time, there is a free shuttle bus service running from the Park and Ride facility in the North Campus to the Orbsen Building in the central campus, with several stops along the route.
-Buses run regularly - every 10 - 12 minutes during peak times in the morning and evening, and every 20 minutes during the day.
+During term-time, there is a free shuttle bus service running from Park and Ride on the north campus to the Orbsen Building in the central campus, with several stops along the route.
+Buses run regularly: every 10 - 12 minutes during peak times in the morning and evening, and every 20 minutes during the day.
 There is no night time bus service, and there is no service during the summer months.
 Check out the bus timetable on this webpage.

 The SafeZone app includes a handy feature that allows you to see where the buses are in real time.